 Read time: 2 min

 One of the questions I get asked the most, by parents, is how to call pitches.
+The app, Baseball IQ was designed by the ABC team to help parents and coaches develop pro players.
 Calling the “right” pitch consistently can be the difference between a quality start and a start that does not make it out of the first inning.
 The first way to handle calling pitches is to understand that each arm on your staff is different.
 We never want to call pitches based on what the book might say, but rather we call pitches that allow the individual to be placed in a situation where he/she can succeed most often.

 Here are some steps you, as the coach, should follow: